Ramones: Legacy and influence

+Never a widely popular band in the United States while active, Gene Simmons of Kiss observed of the Ramones' active period, "They have one gold record to their name.
+They never played arenas; couldn't sell them out... [i]t doesn't mean they weren't great.
+It means the masses didn't care."

-The Ramones had a broad and lasting influence on the development of popular music.
+The Ramones would have a broad and lasting influence on the development of popular music.
 Music historian Jon Savage writes of their debut album that "it remains one of the few records that changed pop forever."
 As described by AllMusic critic Stephen Thomas Erlewine, "The band's first four albums set the blueprint for punk, especially American punk and hardcore, for the next two decades."
 Trouser Presss Robbins and Isler similarly wrote that the Ramones "not only spearheaded the original new wave/punk movement, but also drew the blueprint for subsequent hardcore punk bands".
 Punk journalist Phil Strongman writes, "In purely musical terms, the Ramones, in attempting to re-create the excitement of pre-Dolby rock, were to cast a huge shadow—they had fused a blueprint for much of the indie future."
-Writing for Slate in 2001, Douglas Wolk described the Ramones as "easily the most influential group of the last 30 years."
+Writing for Slate in 2001, Douglas Wolk described the Ramones as "easily the most influential group of the last 30 years".

+Punk and hardcore

 Locally, several musicians who would play in New York hardcore bands cite the Ramones as an influence.
-These include members of the Beastie Boys, Gorilla Biscuits, the Misfits, and the Mob.
+These include members of the Beastie Boys, Gorilla Biscuits, Heart Attack, the Misfits, and the Mob.
 Roger Miret of Agnostic Front has stated that Leave Home was the first album he bought with his own money.
+They were also influential to early Boston punk and hardcore groups, Mission of Burma drummer Peter Prescott has highlighted the Ramones self-titled debut as their foremost influence, while SSD guitarist Al Barile was inspired to play guitar after hearing Johnny Ramone.
+In Washington, D.C., seminal D.C. hardcore band Bad Brains took their name from a Ramones song, and Henry Rollins described seeing a Ramones live set, "as full-on a live experience as I have ever had and almost ruined me for going to other shows."

+Canada's first major punk scenes in Toronto and in British Columbia's Victoria and Vancouver, such as Teenage Head, Nomeansno, and D.O.A., were also heavily influenced by the Ramones.
+While Ramones concerts and recordings also influenced many musicians central to the development of California punk, including Greg Ginn of Black Flag, Jello Biafra and East Bay Ray of the Dead Kennedys, Mike Ness of Social Distortion, Brett Gurewitz of Bad Religion, Mike Muir of Suicidal Tendencies, Fat Mike of NOFX, and members of the Descendents, the Zeros, and the Dickies.